Renewal Overview (in sequence):

 Example: Our internal demographics show a lower percentage of young adults in church than in the community.
 The obvious response is this is the lack of evangelism connection in this age group.
 What we do about it is the key.
-Doing “Lutheran light” services, or going the non-denominational approach is not the answer.
+Studies show that doing “Lutheran light” services, or going the non-denominational approach produces the opposite result.

 Example: Oregon has a higher percentage of children being raised by grandparents than the national average, so consult the latest census data for your city.
 In Oregon’s case senior activities might need to address the impact on their child care and rearing responsibilities instead of assuming they don’t have any.
 Perhaps some sort of child care needs to be provided to free them up for a senior activity.
 Check out this and similar demographic factors in your area.

 Example: Our catechist classes continue while attempting to include more and more of the congregation in them.
 Multiple adult and youth classes could well be needed, especially the adults where Bible knowledge can have wide extremes.
 Do we need to have a multi-layered set of classes so the new Christians start on less meaty topics such as how to use a study Bible, Lutheranism 101, etc.

 Example: Our youth leave us after high school never to return so how do we fix that?
 This is a many faceted issue, but one that needs to be addressed.
 Start with, “How do we treat our youth in terms of assimilating them into the congregation once they are confirmed?”
 Are we really teaching them how to be Lutheran, or some other religion?
 What faith building activities do we offer and encourage them to partake while in high school?
 Do they understand they can participate in boards and committees of the church as non-voting members?